James Frederick Lyon: Biography

 Lyon subsequently commanded the regiment in the Peninsula from 1808 to 1811 at the battles of Vimeiro, Talavera, Busaco, and the first siege of Badajoz.
 In June 1813 he was sent to Germany to assist in organising the new Hanoverian levies (distinct from the King's German Legion), and was present at the operations in the north of Germany in 1813–14, under the prince royal of Sweden.
 He commanded a division of Hanoverians at the battle of Göhrde in Hanover, 13 September 1813, and afterwards commanded a mixed force of Russians, Hanoverians, and Hanseatics, under Count von Benningsen, which blockaded Hamburg.
 Lyon commanded the 6th Hanoverian brigade during the Waterloo Campaign and the advance to Paris.
 The brigade was with the reserve near Hal on 18 June, and did not engage in the battle.

-Lyon commanded the inland district in 1817, became Lieutenant-Governor of Portsmouth and General Officer Commanding South-West District in 1821 and was given command of the troops in the Windward and Leeward islands, with headquarters at Barbadoes, in 1828.
+Lyon commanded the inland district in 1817, became Lieutenant-Governor of Portsmouth and General Officer Commanding South-West District in 1821 and was given command of the troops in the Windward and Leeward islands, with headquarters at Barbados, in 1828.
 He was promised the government of Gibraltar, but was disappointed.
 Lyon was a Knight Grand Cross of the Order of the Bath (20 January 1815), a Knight Grand Cross of the Royal Guelphic Order, and had the decorations of the Order of the Sword in Sweden and the Order of Max Joseph of Bavaria, with gold medals for Egypt, Vimeiro and Talavera, and the Hanoverian and Waterloo medals.
 In 1829 he was made colonel of the 24th (2nd Warwickshire) Regiment of Foot and equerry to Prince Adolphus, Duke of Cambridge.

 He died at Brighton on 16 October 1842.

 Family

-In 1820 Lyon married Anna, the 21 year old daughter of Edward Coxe, brother of Archdeacon William Coxe the historian.
+In 1820 Lyon married Anna, the 21-year-old daughter of Edward Coxe, brother of Archdeacon William Coxe the historian.